 Taxonomy, a powerful core module, gives your sites use of the organizational keywords known in other systems as categories, tags, or metadata.
 It allows you to connect, relate and classify your website’s content.
 In Drupal, these terms are gathered within "vocabularies."
 The Taxonomy module allows you to create, manage and apply those vocabularies.

-New under Drupal 7 is the ability to add taxonomy fields to vocabularies and terms.
+Drupal 7 and 8 has the ability to add taxonomy fields to vocabularies and terms.

 Taxonomy is the practice of classifying content.
 It will come in handy for everything from menu and navigation schemes to view and display options.

 Taxonomy can be used in workflow, to customize defined sections of your website with different themes or to display specific content based on taxonomy terms.
 Although taxonomy can be used in various ways, probably the most important use of taxonomy in Drupal is to relate content.

 Taxonomy should be driven by the business requirements of your website, with an eye towards possible future functional expansion.
 Here are some questions to help you determine how you may want to use taxonomy:

 - Are there subsections of your site that you would like to look different from the main theme?